tannerjared/DeepBrainNet/DBNpreproc/README.md

 This Docker container will automatically preprocess T1-weighted images as preparation for DeepBrainNet calculation.

-Needed template files can be downloaded
+All brain template files have been uploaded to GitHub other than T_template0.nii.gz.
+You can download that and all T_template and Priors files as follows

 ```
 wget https://s3-eu-west-1.amazonaws.com/pfigshare-u-files/3133832/Oasis.zip